SAMANTHA McCauley has given Forest residents some advice for how to care for hedgehogs and other handy tips, as she nears re-opening the rescue.

 The veterinary nurse ran the rescue “Samantha’s Little Prickles” voluntarily at her home in Mitcheldean and previously fundraised to purchase new facilities to house an expanding hedgehog rescue.

-However, the new rescue moved in March and opened in May this year, but due to a change of personal circumstances, the service had to temporarily close.
+The new rescue moved in March and opened in May this year, but due to a change of personal circumstances, the service had to temporarily close.
 Now, Samantha operates on the outskirts of Newent and expects the service to be up-and-running from October 21.
 She also wanted to give residents an announcement.

 Samantha said: “I have some very exciting news which will be announced in October regarding the rescue, but all will be revealed once the calendars for 2025 are published.
 If you would like to purchase a calendar, you can contact me by email [email protected] or follow Samantha’s Little Prickles facebook page as locations of where to purchase them will be posted on October 21.
 Calendars are £9.99 each with all the money going towards the rescue.”

-In the meantime, Samantha gave foresters advice for what to do if they encounter a sick or injured hedgehog, and some general advice regarding hedgehog care.
+In the meantime, Samantha gave Foresters advice for what to do if they encounter a sick or injured hedgehog, and some general advice regarding hedgehog care.
 She said: “Providing feeding stations with food and water, ideally with two entrances and exits because during mating time, the boys can be nasty and they may attack each other in a feeding station, or if there is a female already in there and has a male pestering her.
 At least if there’s a second exit, they can scarper.

 “There’s also providing hedgehog houses.
 They need to be a minimum size where the bedding area is, about three loaves of bread widthwise so they can move around and nestle into it, and I recommend people put in dust-extracted barley straw in there.
 It can help eliminate any breathing problems and it is less likely to go mouldy like hay does when it gets wet.
 Both feeding stations and houses can be purchased by contacting the rescue.”